StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 12.

-Study of radiative heat transfer in Ångström- and nanometre-sized gaps (
+Study of radiative heat transfer in Ångström- and nanometre-sized gaps (PDF)

 L. Cui, W. Jeong, V. Fernández-Hurtado, J. Feist, F. J. García-Vidal, J. C. Cuevas, E. Meyhofer, and P. Reddy